 Brookdale Farm, Versailles Kentucky

 Brookdale produces about 500 cases each year of a Cabernet Sauvignon.
-This was their only wine for a number of years but more recently have introduced a Sauvignon Blanc usually sourced from neighboring Sonoma County.
-In addition to sourcing grapes from select vineyards, Brookdale also owns the Three Daisies Vineyard – originally planted by Mike in 2001.
+This was their only wine for a number of years but more recently have introduced a Sauvignon Blanc which is usually sourced from neighboring Sonoma County.
+In addition to sourcing grapes from select vineyards, Brookdale also owns the Three Daisies Vineyard – originally developed by Mike in 2001.
 This vineyard is planted entirely to Cabernet Sauvignon; the grapes are hand-picked by friends and family every harvest.

-Their Cabernet Sauvignon is generally made so that it is not extremely high in alcohol and is well balanced; as a result not one aspect of the wine dominates.
+The Brookdale Cabernet Sauvignon is generally made so that it is not extremely high in alcohol and is well balanced; as a result not one aspect of the wine dominates.
 This wine has excellent acidity which makes it ideal for pairing with food.
 The 2003 Brookdale Cabernet Sauvignon is a dark wine with a full bouquet and flavors that hint of dried violets and juicy ripe black cherries.
 This vintage received some very good ratings by wine writers and in addition, placed high in select wine competitions.

 Soda Canyon Store

 This is the only store north of Napa along the Silverado Trail until one reaches the town of Calistoga about 18 miles north of here.
 And unlike a number of delis in the valley which cater more towards tourists, Soda Canyon Store is often frequented by locals including vineyard workers and vintners.
-Refreshingly, the store nearly always is locked into XM Channel 58 or 59 playing old country music classics like Don Williams, Waylon, Jennings, Willie Nelson and others.
+Refreshingly, the store is nearly always locked into XM Channel 58 or 59 playing old country music classics like Don Williams, Waylon Jennings, Willie Nelson and icons of the industry.

-As expected, Brookdale’s wines are available at the Soda Canyon Store and also at Cellar Collections in the city of Napa.
-And sometimes when the wines are indicated as sold out on the website, they are still available at the Soda Canyon Store.
+For a short while Brookdale wines were available for tasting at Silenus Vintners, a collective tasting room located just south of Yountville (but are no longer offered for tastings here).
+However, Brookdale’s wines are available for purchase at the Soda Canyon Store and also at Cellar Collections in the city of Napa.
+Sometimes when the wines are indicated as sold out on the website, they are still available at the Soda Canyon Store.